gesiscss/persistent_binderhub/local/minikube/README.md

 ```

 4. Run `minikube ip` to get the IP of the running cluster and
-in `local/minikube/config.yaml` replace all occurrences of `127.0.0.1` with the IP of the cluster.
+in `local/minikube/config.yaml` replace all occurrences of the dummy IP (`127.0.0.1`) with the IP of the cluster.

 5. Deploy persistent BinderHub: